-Why plan production in Google Docs Google Docs spreadsheets, not in Microsoft Excel?
+Why plan production in Google Docs spreadsheets, not in Microsoft Excel?

-- it is more comfortable and easier to use: although many years I was working in Excel, after switching to Google version I have no intention to go back, mainly because I value comfort the most,
+- it is more comfortable and easier to use: although for many years I was working in Excel, after switching to the Google version, I have no intention to go back, mainly because I value comfort the most,

-- online version is better at handling a lot of production data (where MS Excel online showed mistakes, Google had no problems whatsoever),
+- the online understanding is better at handling a lot of production data (where MS Excel online showed mistakes, Google had no problems whatsoever),

 - easier and more intuitive file sharing,

-- better surveys which offer a possibility to collect production data.
+- better surveys offer the possibility to collect production data.